junxit/us-congress-bills-112/metadata.md

 - 2011-07-27 — Senate amendment agreed to: Amendment SA 587 agreed to in Senate by Unanimous Consent.
 - 2011-07-27 — Senate amendment proposed (on the floor): Amendment SA 587 proposed by Senator Brown OH.(consideration: CR S4969-4970; text: CR S4969-4970)
 - 2011-07-27 — Senate amendment submitted
+- 2011-07-28 — Message on Senate action sent to the House.
+- 2011-07-28 — Received in the House.
+- 2011-07-28 — Referred to the House Committee on Oversight and Government Reform.